robin-mu/EDGE/Level Converter/readme.md

 This is a tool to convert Minecraft structure files to EDGE levels.
 See [CatLooks’s level documentation](https://catlooks.github.io/edge/doc) for additional info on all used terms.

+> [!IMPORTANT]
-Because of different structure file formats, the tool only works for .nbt structure files created on Minecraft Java Edition.
+> Because of different structure file formats, the tool only works for .nbt structure files created on Minecraft **Java Edition 1.20**.

 ## Table of Contents
 1. [Level Parameters](#level-parameters)